martinemde/mdphlex/README.md

 Learn more in the [documentation](https://docs.example.com).
 ~~~

-## Rendering MDPhlex inside Phlex::HTML
+## Rendering MDPhlex inside Phlex::HTML (and vice versa)

-MDPhlex components can be seamlessly integrated into your Phlex::HTML views:
+MDPhlex components are Phlex compatible.
+Integrate them into any Phlex::HTML views or show HTML or other wcomented in Markdown:

 ~~~ruby
 class ArticlePage < Phlex::HTML